shotgunsoftware/tk-framework-desktopserver/resources/python/README.md

 ### Install the binaries for each OS

-On each Operating System, activate virtualenvs, execute the corresponding script to install binaries, and then push changes to repository.
+On each operating system, activate virtualenvs, execute the corresponding script to install binaries, and then push changes to the repository.

 #### Linux